 Giving back to our wounded heroes...

 Optics manufacturer Vortex and the Winecup Gamble Ranch in Montello, Nevada, have again enthusiastically jumped on board as project sponsors.
-Vortex is donating a rifle scope, spotting scope, and range finder to the designated wounded hero.
+Vortex is donating a rifle scope to the designated wounded hero.
 The Winecup Gamble Ranch is donating an expensive elk tag as well as lodging for the hunt.

 This project was originally inspired by a NOGA member who wanted to do something meaningful to "give back" to those who have laid their lives on the line to protect our freedom.
-This year two licensed Master Guides will guide the veteran on a six-day hunt using their extensive hunting expertise and equipment.
+This year a Master Guide will guide the veteran on a six-day hunt using their extensive hunting expertise and equipment.

 Please make checks payable to "NV Outfitters and Guides Association" and send them to the address below.
 Contact me with your questions or to arrange for shipment or local pickup of your donated items.
 All donations to our nonprofit organization for this project are tax deductible and will be gratefully acknowledged in project publicity.
 Looking forward to hearing from you soon!